fhightower/django-dropzone/README.rst

 Completely skinable.

-*Please note, this is **messy and unfinished**.
+*Please note, this is messy and unfinished.
 It might not even work properly right now.
 It you want to improve it, go ahead and submit a pull request.*

 Usage